-If you had bleeding before, during, or after surgery you may have some short- or long-term neurological problems.
+If you had bleeding before, during, or after surgery you may have some short- or long-term problems.
 These may be mild or severe.
-For many people, these problems will decrease over time or go away.
+For many people, these problems decrease over time.

 If you had either type of surgery you may: